 Artists often hold an intrinsic connection to their environment, sensing things before the general public and feeling deep upsets within the community before they are pinpointed by the masses.
 This intuition pushes artists ahead of the curve and allows them to begin visually integrating data, emotional responses, and calls to action into their work.
 Abstract thought processes create space to ponder future developments in the world of water and start to think about a world without it.
 Paired with climate research and personal anecdotes, the power of storytelling becomes a force that can be used to deconstruct the notion of water’s immortality that we hold in this country.

 This exhibition brings together artists invested in protecting and educating others about the importance of water to the collective human species.
 El Paso-born artist Zeke Peña presents an expanded version of his 12-color serigraph The River, exploring the past, present, and future of the Rio Grande River that separates the border of the United States and Mexico.
 Kendall Rose Kippley brings in text to her large-scale abstract landscapes, challenging viewers with the phrase Don’t Let Me Go among a field of ice.
 Muralist and co-curator JayCee Beyale will explore Navajo creation stories through color symbolism, iconography, and lands connected to the cardinal directions.
-In the Hand-Rudy Gallery, educator Theresa Clowes will show a series of new color studies, created with water from the Colorado river paired with a hand-felted map of the same river.
-Maryland-based artist Nicole Salimbene will create a solemn space to contemplate your connection to collected waters and Anna Tsouhlarakis will round out the exhibition with new sculptural work and film work, documenting the physical search for water in the earth.
+In the Hand-Rudy Gallery, educator Theresa Clowes will show a series of new color studies, created by visiting 25 locations along the Colorado River and studying the water, paired with a hand-felted map of the same river.
+Maryland-based artist Nicole Salimbene will create a solemn space to contemplate your connection to collected waters and Anna Tsouhlarakis will round out the exhibition with a new multi-media installation, telling the story of the Native woman’s gift of water.
 If we can begin to listen to our planet and see the significance of water as a finite, depleting resource perhaps we can defend it before it is gone.